This post was updated in June 2020.

-When going scuba diving in El Nido, you can expect to see all sorts of beautiful underwater creatures, such as parrotfish, sea turtles, moray eels, stingrays, giant clams, and lots of different coral.
+When going scuba diving in El Nido, you can expect to see all sorts of beautiful underwater creatures, such as parrotfish, sea turtles, moray eels, stingrays, giant clams, and lots of different corals.

 Diving in El Nido, Palawan